In this article:

 You may even find lenders who recommend Experian Boost when you're getting ready to apply for a loan.
 For example, home equity lending specialist Spring EQ says Experian Boost has become a staple in their lending process and something they recommend to applicants when they believe it can make a difference in granting them a loan with lower interest rates and fees.

 Make sure to keep your accounts connected when applying for new credit so lenders can see your boosted credit scores on your Experian report.
 If you disconnect your bank or credit card accounts from Experian Boost, your credit scores will be calculated without that additional information.

 Is Experian Boost Worth It?

 Experian Boost is a free feature that can help you raise your FICO® Score in a matter of minutes.
 For anyone who has worked to improve their credit scores over months or even years, seeing those credit scores go up instantly can be extremely rewarding.

 Having a good credit score not only makes you feel good, but it can also help you save money and expose you to new financial opportunities.
 Your improved FICO® Score may help you get a favorable interest rate on a new loan, which could save you hundreds or even thousands of dollars over the life of the loan.
 Your improved credit score may also make you eligible for a new type of credit.
 These positive outcomes make Experian Boost worth it for many consumers.

 How Do I Sign Up for Experian Boost?

-If you pay utility or telecom bills using your checking or savings account, consider trying Experian Boost to see if you can instantly raise your FICO® Score and get credit for your past on-time payments.
-You can always get your free FICO® Score from Experian to stay on top of your credit and see how you may be able to improve your credit scores.
+If you pay your utility, telecom, streaming, rent or insurance (excluding health insurance) bills using your bank account or a credit card, consider trying Experian Boost to see if you can instantly raise your FICO® Score and get credit for your past on-time payments.
+You can always get your FICO® Score for free from Experian to stay on top of your credit and see how you may be able to improve your credit scores.